Shwabbaa/cryptopack-docs/docs/source/resourcepack/getting_started.rst

 That's it!

-Using commands to apply a custom model
+Using commands to apply a specific model
 ------------
 We will be creating a Meteor Client Sword.